-Changing regulations and the implications for hemp seed oil
+Regulations for hemp seed oil

 Prior to the Food (Safety) Regulations 2002, hemp seed oil could be legally sold in New Zealand under the general provisions in the New Zealand Food Regulations 1984.
 In 1995 the New Zealand Government entered into a treaty agreement with the Government of Australia to establish a system for developing a joint food standards code.
 Food Standards Australia New Zealand (FSANZ) developed the Australia New Zealand Food Standards Code (the Food Standards Code) over several years.
 After a two-year transition period, the Food Standards Code came into full effect on 20 December 2002, with a further transitional period of 2 years to sell food produced and packaged prior to this date.

 Unlike the Food Regulations, the Food Standards Code includes a prohibition on the sale of parts of the cannabis plant under Standard 1.4.4 – Prohibited Botanicals.
 As a result, New Zealand would have had no legislation enabling the continuation of the sale of hemp seed oil after December 2002 if no other action was taken.
 In response to this situation, we developed provisions in the Food (Safety) Regulations 2002 as a transitional arrangement until such time as either a New Zealand or a joint standard might be incorporated into the Food Standards Code.
-The scope of the transitional provision relating to hemp is limited to hemp seed oil and it maintains the general provisions for hemp seed oil that existed under the New Zealand Food Regulations 1984.
+The scope of the transitional provision relating to hemp was limited to hemp seed oil and it maintained the general provisions for hemp seed oil that existed under the New Zealand Food Regulations 1984.

-Conditions for the production and sale of hemp seed oil
+Conditions for the production and sale of hemp seed oil 2002

-The Food (Safety) Regulations 2002 sets-out the conditions for the production and sale of hemp seed oil for human consumption in New Zealand.
+The Food (Safety) Regulations 2002 set out the conditions for the production and sale of hemp seed oil for human consumption in New Zealand.
 Hemp seed oil produced or imported under the following conditions can be legally sold in New Zealand as a food or added to food products sold within New Zealand.
 These conditions are:

 “26 (2) (a) in the case of hemp seed oil that is produced in New Zealand, the hemp seed oil is derived from cannabis seed from plants that are grown in New Zealand under and in accordance with any conditions attached to a licence to cultivate industrial hemp issued by the Director General of the Ministry of Health; and 26 (3) (b) in the case of hemp seed oil that is imported into New Zealand, the hemp seed oil must be tested by an analyst working in a laboratory approved under the Misuse of Drugs Act 1975 and has been authorised for sale and use.”

-Review of the regulatory framework for hemp licensing trials
+Review of the regulatory framework for hemp licensing trials for growers

 Medsafe, the Ministry of Health’s medicine regulatory agency, reviewed the regulatory framework for hemp licensing trials.
 On the 1st of August 2006, a new regulatory regime for the cultivation, processing and distribution of industrial hemp as an agricultural crop was put in place.